riyaa42/CapstoneProject_Dynabot/README.md

 * [TODO] Step 12 involves attempting to make a parser for NetCDF files to expand the project to accomodate scientific usecases
 * [TODO] Step 13 involves making some implementations and use cases with the project to showcase
 * [TODO] Step 14 UI changes for better aesthetic
-  - [DONE] Changed some UI configurations with css for cleaner look
+  - [DONE]: Changed some UI configurations with css for cleaner look
+* [TODO] Step 15 modify prompt templates to give better outputs
+  - [DONE]: Refined the generation and evaluation prompts to enforce stricter groundedness in retrieved documents, unbiased scoring criteria, and conditional topic suggestions.

 ## Video Summary Link: